Litharo®

 - Maintain adequate intake of salt and fluids.

-- If it is close to the next scheduled dose, skip the missed dose.
+- Take the missed dose as soon as you remember.
+If it is close to the next scheduled dose, skip the missed dose.

 - Do not double the dose.